nickogibson/Simple-Youtube-API/README.md

 [TubeBlogger's Video Page](https://tubeblogger.blogspot.com/p/videos.html).
 Just an easy way to embed playlists, and play videos with location.hash

-tubeblogger.com#videoId
+tubeblogger.com#videoid

 or

-tubeblogger.com#videoId&playlistID
+tubeblogger.com#videoId&playlistDD

-To easily share link to a video or playlist without having to go and update the website to add embeds, or update a playlist.
+To easily make a link to a video or playlist without having to go and update the website to add embeds, or update a playlist.